jkononova3/PCA_PRO/README.md

 Principal component analysis is is a popular dimensionality reduction method that can be used to analyze large datasets that contain a high number of dimensions per observation.
 PCA increases data interpretability by reducing the dataset’s dimensionality, and using the principal components to visualize this simplified data while minimizing information loss.
 This tool was designed to reduce the dimensionality of SNP genotypes.
 The output will be a scatterplot cluster graph of these SNP genotypes.

-The pipeline includes taking a VCF.GZ-formatted file, performing clustering analysis of the variants, and outputting a scatterplot that displays the PCA-computed clusters of the genome.
+The pipeline includes taking a vcf.gz-formatted file, performing clustering analysis of the variants, and outputting a scatterplot that displays the PCA-computed clusters of the genome.

 ### How to install this tool?
 This script can be installed via the following command line prompts: